 To prevent cornrow ends from unraveling, you can curl them around your finger.
 This will work better on natural hair.
 For hair that's straight and whose ends won't stay together on their own, use snap-free rubber bands or barrettes.

 This is a simple and basic cornrow style.
 The parts are straight and the size is uniform.
-It's a good style for children which can stay neat for a week or two as long as silk or satin caps or scarves are placed over the hair at nighttime.
+It's a good style for children as they can stay neat for a week or two as long as silk or satin caps or scarves are placed over the hair at nighttime.

 This style isn't just for kids or professional athletes.
 It's also a good style for women who want to give their hair a break from chemical treatments or heat styling.
 If you don't want to wear plain cornrows, you can add ponytail extensions or an Afro puff extension for a different look.